-Modern Slavery Act 2015 - Transparency Statement 2015/16
+Modern Slavery Act 2015 - Transparency Statement 2016/17

 This statement sets out Colchester Borough Council's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business, and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2015 to 31 March 2016.
+This statement relates to actions and activities during the financial year 1 April 2016 to 31 March 2017.

 As part of Local Government, the Council recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-In addition to the Council's responsibility as an employer, it also acknowledges its duty as a Borough Council to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.
+In addition to the Council's responsibility as an employer, it acknowledges its duty as a Borough Council to notify the Secretary of State of suspected victims of slavery or human trafficking as introduced by section 52 of the Modern Slavery Act 2015.
+The Council also notes its responsibility under the National Referral Mechanism as a 'First Responder'.

 The Council is committed to preventing slavery and human trafficking in its corporate activities and to ensuring that its supply chains are free from slavery and human trafficking.
-The below sets out practices already in place at the Council and any committed actions set for 2016/17 in response to the introduction of the Modern Slavery Act.
+The Statement sets out practices already in place at the Council, and any committed actions set for 2016/17 in response to the introduction of the Modern Slavery Act.